mckernant1/lol-predictions-bot/README.md

 [![Discord Chat](https://img.shields.io/discord/802610953396551720?label=support)](https://discord.gg/Dvq8f5KxZT)

+## Bot Usage
+This bot stores user data about predictions and various settings the user specifies.
+You can request this data at any time.

+## Info
 This bot provides schedule, results, and standings for all regions listed in the esports api.
 To add this bot to your discord server [Click here](https://discord.com/api/oauth2/authorize?client_id=725169546633281628&permissions=2112&scope=bot)